djferen/Portfolio/README.md

 The goals of this project are:

-1. Demonstrated some of my C++ skills
+1. Demonstrate some of my C++ skills
 2. Keep my skills sharp
 3. Help me get a job.